sithmel/memoize-cache/README.md

 The "key" function will be used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
 The key returned should be a string or it will be converted to JSON and then md5.
 Default: a function returning a fixed key.
 The value won't be cached if the function returns null.

 "getMaxAge" allows you to use a different TTL for a specific item.
-It must be a function taking the same arguments as the "key" function and returning the TTL in seconds (YES, THESE ARE SECONDS INSTEAD OF MILLISECONDS!!!).
+It must be a function and it takes the same arguments as the "push" method (an array of inputs and the output).
+It returns the TTL in seconds (YES, THESE ARE SECONDS INSTEAD OF MILLISECONDS!!!).
 Infinity means: forever, 0 means: don't cache.
+If it returns undefined, the default ttl will be used.
 Example:
 ```js
 var Cache = require('memoize-cache/cache'); // or require('memoize-cache').cache;